ray-project/ray/doc/source/rllib-training.rst

 .. image:: rllib-api.svg

-You can train a simple DQN trainer with the following command:
+You can train a simple DQN trainer with the following commands:

 .. code-block:: bash

+    pip install "ray[rllib]" tensorflow
     rllib train --run DQN --env CartPole-v0  # --config '{"framework": "tf2", "eager_tracing": true}' for eager execution

 By default, the results will be logged to a subdirectory of ``~/ray_results``.